awsdocs/amazon-connect-admin-guide/doc_source/integrate-customer-profiles-appflow.md

-# Set up integration for Salesforce, ServiceNow, Marketo, or Zendesk<a name="integrate-customer-profiles-appflow"></a>
+# Set up integration for featured applications in Amazon Connect<a name="integrate-customer-profiles-appflow"></a>

-These integrations use Amazon AppFlow to provide periodic updates to Amazon Connect Customer Profiles\.
+These integrations use Amazon Connect featured applications to provide periodic updates to Amazon Connect Customer Profiles\.

 ## Before you begin<a name="before-you-begin-cp-integration"></a>